subramaniashiva/ionic-angular-demo/README.md

 `npm run lint`

-4) To build the project for production, run
+5) To build the project for production, run

 `npm run build`

+6) To run unti tests for the project.
+(Please note that the coverage is not 100%)

+`npm run test`

 Tech Stack